connorabbas/laravel-primevue-starter-kit-demo/README.md

 ---

 ## Usage with Docker
 This starter kit is configured to use Docker Compose for local development with a few extra configuration steps.
-With this setup, you do not need PHP, Composer, MySQL or Node.js installed on your machine to get up and running with this project.
+With this setup, you do not need PHP, Composer, PostgreSQL or Node.js installed on your machine to get up and running with this project.

 ### Setup
 1. In a new directory (outside of your Laravel project) create a `docker-compose.yml` file to create a reverse proxy container using [Traefik](https://doc.traefik.io/traefik/getting-started/quick-start/).
 You can reference this [example implementation](https://github.com/connorabbas/traefik-docker-compose/blob/master/docker-compose.yml).